microsoft/vcpkg/docs/users/mingw.md

 ```

 For building packages, you need to tell vcpkg that you want to use the
-MinGW triplet.
+mingw triplet.
 This can be done in different ways.
 When Visual Studio
 is not installed, you must also set the host triplet to mingw.
 This is
 needed to resolve host dependencies.
 For convenience, you can use
 environment variables to set both triplets: